Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Experimental Evaluation

-By evaluating our approach against the baselines, we used three different metrics to measure assembly efficiency, based on averages obtained from 100 assemblies.
-Specifically, the mean object distance is determined by the minimum centroid distances between all table objects.
-The mean circular angle difference measures the difference between the object angles defined in the layout and all placed fragments.
-Finally, the bounding box increase is defined as the difference between the sum of the bounding box area of all placed table fragments and the layout area divided by the layout area.

-The results are shown in \tabref{tab:evaluation} and \figref{fig:evaluation}\,e-g.
-Our approach shows a significant reduction of the bounding box area, reaching only an increase of \(\SI{34.78}{\percent} \pm 6.88\), resulting in a more compact placement of the layout.
-In particular, our approach significantly reduces the bounding box expansion compared to BL1 (\SI{48}{\percent}) and BL2 (\SI{89}{\percent}). \figref{fig:evaluation}\,g shows the same tendency for the mean distance between placed objects, strengthening our claim of the beneficial use of RL approaches for placement, due to the superior space utilization.

-While the angle difference in our method is larger than that of the baselines (see \figref{fig:evaluation}\,f), it is still within a range to sufficiently ensure a compact placement of all objects.
-However, this compactness comes with a trade-off in collision rates: Our method experienced a higher collision rate compared to the baselines, indicating a potential area for refinement in future iterations of our work.
-Nevertheless, the balance between mean distance and collision rate in our approach suggests an advantageous trade-off for applications where compactness is a priority, as shown in \figref{fig:evaluation}\,g.
+We observed that the reference lines enable OUR method to demonstrate a significant (\({p < 0.001}\)) reduction in the skewness with respect to the bounding boxes compared to OUR-ABL.
+As can been seen in \figref{fig:evaluation}\,a-b, the qualitative plots show that removing the reference lines leads to a more unstructured assembly compared to OUR approach with uneven gaps between the pieces while also shifting the pieces in both the horizontal and the vertical direction.
+The unstructured assembly also leads to \SI{5.3}{\percent} of the pieces per assembly experiencing collisions in OUR-ABL method, whereas no collisions occur in OUR method.
+While OUR-ABL performs similarly on all other metrics compared to OUR method, the occurrence of collisions during the assembly makes it unusable for compact placement of objects close to each other.

-Furthermore, while our RL approach achieves commendable compactness and a minimal bounding box expansion of the layout, the absence of reference lines in the NO-L variant leads to a significant increase in collision rates and a slight decrease in placement accuracy.
-These results highlight the necessity of reference lines in our method to maintain a balance between compactness and operational feasibility, and it illustrates their integral role for a successful object placement.
+These results highlight the necessity of reference lines in OUR method to maintain a balance between compactness and collision-free assembly, and it illustrates their integral role for a successful object placement.